 - corn starch - this thickens the sauce; if you need a substitute, arrowroot starch works perfectly.

-See recipe card below for quantities and the full recipe.
+See recipe card below for quantities and the full instructions.

 How to Make Korean BBQ Sauce